-The Episcopal Parish of Alton is a historic 179-year-old parish located north of the St. Louis metropolitan area along the Mississippi River in Illinois.
+The Episcopal Parish of Alton is a historic parish established in 1836 that is located north of the St. Louis metropolitan area along the Mississippi River in Illinois.
 We have two (2) worship sites – St. Paul’s Church, located in downtown Alton on the corner of Market & Third Streets, and Trinity Chapel located on State Street in North Alton.

 At the entrance to the main worship space, St. Paul’s includes a narthex and two small chapels; a tiny chapel for private meditation and a baptistery now housing a columbarium of 24 niches.